salimandre/Monte-Carlo-Tree-Search-For-Checkers-Game/README.md

 ## Installation

-These scripts ran on python 3.7.6 using only Turtle and Numpy package.
+These scripts ran on python 3.7.6 using only Turtle and Numpy packages.

 ## Content